Fagradalsfjall: Roads and utilities

-The main concerns are if lava flows were to reach the main highway to Keflavik and the airport, Road 41, as well as the south coast road, Road 427, an important evacuation route for the town of Grindavik.
+The main concerns are if lava flows were to reach the main highway to Keflavík and the airport, Road 41, as well as the south coast road, Road 427, an important evacuation route for the town of Grindavík.

-In addition, if the lava flows travel northwards, an important high-voltage transmission line to Keflavik is in danger of being cut off.
-Communications fiber routes both to the north and south side of the volcano are also in danger of being cut off, which could impact communications and the data center industry in Keflavik.
-However, the fissure's location as of August 2022 is unlikey to affect the roads and utilities.
+In addition, if the lava flows travel northwards, an important high-voltage transmission line to Keflavík is in danger of being cut off.
+Communications fiber routes both to the north and south side of the volcano are also in danger of being cut off, which could impact communications and the data center industry in Keflavík.
+However, the fissure's location as of August 2022 is unlikely to affect the roads and utilities.

-Within a week of the starts of the 2021 eruption, power and fiber-optic lines were laid from Grindavik to support operations of the authorities near the eruption site as well as 4G cell and TETRA masts were set up to ensure access to communications and emergency services (112) for tourists and authorities.
+Within a week of the start of the 2021 eruption, power and fiber-optic lines were laid from Grindavík to support operations of the authorities near the eruption site as well as 4G cell and TETRA masts were set up to ensure access to communications and emergency services (112) for tourists and authorities.

 Lava flow experiments

 In July 2021, in collaboration with Iceland's Department of Civil Protection and Emergency Management, utility companies conducted an experiment by burying various types of utilities (underground electrical cables, fibers, water lines and sewage line) with varying levels of insulation in order to see how overland lava flows affect buried utilities.
 Another separate experiment was conducted by constructing large levees to control direction of lava flows; they were moderately effective in controlling slow moving lava flows.

+In July 2023, during the Litli-Hrútur eruption, Icelandic electrical grid operator Landsnet constructed a dummy electricity pole and installed a high voltage underground electrical cable in the path of lava, as an experiment to study the lava flow's potential effects on the electricity network.